 We are a network of churches, organisations, and individuals, who want to be connected and who subscribe to an orthodox biblical (evangelical) Statement of Faith.

-We are the NZ member of the World Evangelical Alliance (WEA), and are committed to represent evangelical faith positions.
+We are the NZ member of the World Evangelical Alliance (WEA) and are committed to representing evangelical faith positions.
 But we recognise also that the term ‘evangelical’ has different meanings in different countries and contexts, so we are very careful in its usage.
-NZ evangelicalism seeks to be faithful to scripture, and is broad politically and socially.
+NZ evangelicalism seeks to be faithful to scripture and is broad politically and socially.